 The numbers are clear:

-- On average, those who hold a master's degree earn an average of $17,000 more a year than those who only hold a bachelor's degree.
+- Those who hold a master's degree earn an average of $17,000 more a year than those who only hold a bachelor's degree.

 - As of 2019, professionals with an advanced degree only experienced 2 percent unemployment, in addition to experiencing greater job security and mobility.